Parent page: Managed Projects

 Access the history for a project from that project's detailed management page.

-The project History view generated by Concord Pro is also available in Altium Designer.
-To load the view in Altium Designer, select the History option from the project name right-click context menu in the Projects panel.
+The project History view generated by the NEXUS Server is also available in the NEXUS design client.
+To load the view in the NEXUS client, select the History & Version Control » Show Project History option from the project name right-click context menu in the Projects panel.